 23rd March is World Meteorological Day.

-On this day each year meteorologists around the world celebrate a chosen theme together to commemorate the anniversary of the founding of the World Meteorological Organization (WMO) in 1950.
+Each year meteorologists around the world celebrate a chosen theme together to commemorate the anniversary of the founding of the World Meteorological Organization (WMO) on this day in 1950.

-Please join with the meteorological community around the world in a round of applause in celebrating World Meteorological Day 2010.
+Please join with the meteorological community around the world in a round of applause and a toast to celebrating World Meteorological Day 2011.